christianbernier/physicsnotes/notes/relativity/twin-paradox.md

 Since each perceives the other moving with respect to themself, they will claim the other's time is passing slower (time dilation).

 When observer $O'$ returns to Earth, who would be younger?
-Observer $O$ would claim $O'$ is younger since observer $O'$ moved with respect to Earth, whereas $O'$ would claim $O$ is younger since the Earth moved with respect to $O'$'s rocket.
+Observer $O$ would claim $O'$ is younger since observer $O'$ moved with respect to Earth, whereas $O'$ would claim $O$ is younger since the Earth moved with respect to $O'$ 's rocket.

 ## The Solution